Saleh Djasit

-Saleh Djasit (born 13 November 1943) is an Indonesian politician and military officer who served as the Governor of Riau between 1998 and 2003, and as a member of the People's Representative Council between 1997 to 1998 and 2004 to 2008.
+Saleh Djasit (born 13 November 1943) is an Indonesian politician and military officer who served as the governor of Riau between 1998 and 2003, and as a member of the People's Representative Council from 1997 to 1998 and 2004 to 2008.
 He was also regent of Kampar Regency between 1986 and 1996.
 He was arrested and sentenced to four years in prison in 2008 for a corruption case, although he was released on parole after 2.5 years.

 Early life

 Djasit was born in Pujud, within what is today Rokan Hilir Regency of Riau, on 13 November 1943.
 Until the age of 9, he was homeschooled before he moved to the larger town of Sedinginan where he completed elementary school at age 16.
 He then moved to Pekanbaru, Padang and later Bandung, where he enrolled at Nahdlatul Ulama University in 1965 to study economics.
 He did not finish his degree, and instead enrolled as a civilian employee for the Indonesian Army Command and General Staff College.
 He later enrolled in military education, worked in intelligence, and studied military law.